Visiting the charming town of Hoi An in Vietnam

 • If you take a bus and need to be separated from your luggage, remove your valuables.

-Getting Around Vietnam
+Vietnam Travel Guide: Getting Around

 Hanoi to Da Nang, or Hoi An: There are flights and train service from Hanoi to Da Nang, where you can then catch a shuttle bus or taxi the approximate 45 minutes to Hoi An.
-Flights can cost as little as $25 and only take an hour and a half, while the train from Hanoi to Da Nang will take 16-17 hours.
+Flights can cost as little as $55 and take about an hour and a half, while the train from Hanoi to Da Nang will take 16-17 hours.
 An overnight bus is another option, but not recommended.
 Not only is it about 18 hours, it’s also uncomfortable and less safe than the other options.

 Visa Info for Vietnam